 If you lose mental capacity before you have set up an LPA, someone will need to officially apply to the Court of Protection to be appointed as Deputy to act on your behalf.
 This can be a long and complex process and more expensive than setting up an LPA.
 By setting up an LPA in good time you will be saving your loved ones not only unnecessary stress but also expense.

-For further information on setting up an LPA, please contact a member of our Private Client team who will be happy to help.
+For further information on setting up an LPA, please contact a member of our Wills, Tax & Estate Administration team who will be happy to help.